Attractor Flies Versus an Exact Imitation

 Start by tying in a tail of deer hair.
 You can also use elk or moose.
 The tail is tied in small.
 I also tie in at this stage some copper wire to make the fly more durable and also a hackle, but this needs to be from a dry fly cape or a saddle.

-The next stage I dub a body of pale yellow seal’s fur and dub to a point two thirds down the shank leaving room for the thorax.
+In the next stage, I dub a body of pale yellow seal’s fur and dub to a point two thirds down the shank leaving room for the thorax.
 After dubbing the body wind in even sections along the body and tie off.
 Follow this by winding the wire over the same sections as the hackle and also tie off.
 At this stage take some more deer hair and tie in a wing, as in an elk hair caddis.

 Also tying down the butts of the hair, tie in two hackles one furnace and one grizzly, same as in the Adams.
 Now dub in some more seal’s fur but this time I dub a different colour, either a contrasting brown or red.
 Wind both hackles in together.
 Now what I forgot to say was that at the time of winding in your wire through the hackle, don’t cut it off.
 Take it back to your material clip and bring it through the last two hackles and tie off the same as you did on the body and tie off and cement.